mananpoddar/fossee2/README.md

 pip install -r requirements.txt
 ```

-- Run the dev server
+- Run the dev server (close any libreoffice application running on your system for better experience)
 ```
 python manage.py runserver
 ```